code-not-found/code-not-found.github.io/_posts/jsf-primefaces/2018-03-03-jsf-primefaces-datatable-example.md

 ## 4. Prepare the Database

-Similar to the [PrimeFaces DataTable Showcase example](https://www.primefaces.org/showcase/ui/data/datatable/basic.xhtml){:target="_blank"} we will be displaying different cars.
+Like the [PrimeFaces DataTable Showcase example](https://www.primefaces.org/showcase/ui/data/datatable/basic.xhtml){:target="_blank"} we will be displaying different cars.
 The below class represents a car with a basic structure.

 We will use the [Java Persistence API](http://www.oracle.com/technetwork/java/javaee/tech/persistence-jsp-140049.html){:target="_blank"} to define how the `Car` class maps to a relational database table.